time-loop/clickup-projen/README.md

 to follow our standard pattern (ahammond has a task to update the placeholders to do this).
 Make your stack default to deploying in either `usDev` or `euDev` [environments](https://github.com/time-loop/cdk-library/blob/main/src/core/index.ts#L266) and a reasonable region.
 For example: [web-team-cdk/src/main.ts](https://github.com/time-loop/web-team-cdk/blob/main/src/main.ts).
-Then use [click]() to log into the environment and run an `npx cdk diff`.
+Then use [click](https://github.com/time-loop/click) to log into the environment and run an `npx cdk diff`.
-This will generate your `cdk.context.json`, the absence of which is what's currently breaking your build.
+This should generate your `cdk.context.json`, the absence of which is what's currently breaking your build.
 You can either amend your existing PR or generate a new one, but this should get you going.

 ## Use Your New Private Library